 ~ Excerpt from Noble Drew Ali’s message on the press (as recorded in the Moorish Guide newspaper)

 This article is written in response to the recent news reports surrounding Kori Ali Muhammad (birth name: Cory Taylor) – the man accused of killing 3 men on April 18th of this year.
 All 3 men were of European descent and classified as “White”.
-Several news outlets have attempted to make a connection between Muhammad and the Moorish Science Temple of America.
+Several news outlets have attempted to make a connection between Muhammad and the Moorish Science Temple of America (MSTA).

 In one particular article by The Daily Beast, it stated that “Muhammad does not appear to be Muslim, according to his Facebook page, but rather an adherent of a fringe religious movement called the Moorish Science Temple.
 (Baton Rogue cop-killer Gavin Long was also an adherent.)”
 Interestingly enough, if you search for the Facebook page of Kori Ali Muhammad where it supposedly states his affiliation to the Moorish Science Temple, you will not be able to find his Facebook profile.

 You can however find a Twitter account linked to Kori Ali Muhammad.
 On that Twitter page, which was created in February 2017 (2 months prior to his arrest), he has 141 “tweets”- most of which refers to the terms “Asiatic Black Man” or Asiatic Black Nation”.
 Both of those terms are commonly used in the Nation Of Islam (N.O.I.).
 Both of those terms are NOT used by the Moorish Science Temple of America.
 In fact, according to the Moorish Questionnaire (part of the organization’s literature), members of the MSTA cannot and do not identify themselves as Black.
 Members of the MSTA view the term “Black” as one that deludes to slavery and thus do not use it in any way whatsoever.

 The Daily Beast also published the following outlandish statement: